 St Paul’s Cathedral is one of London’s most instantly recognisable landmarks.
 The unmistakable Dome and the beautiful west towers dominate the skyline of the City.
-Designed by one of our greatest architects, Sir Christopher Wren, and completed in 1711, St Paul’s is London’s cathedral and embodies the spiritual life of British people.
+Designed by one of our greatest architects, Sir Christopher Wren, and completed in 1711, St. Paul’s Cathedral is London’s cathedral and embodies the spiritual life of British people.
 This article contains ten lesser-known highlights to look out for on a visit to the cathedral, giving you a real ‘insider’s visit.’
-To unravel more secrets of St Paul’s, book a full tour with a London Blue Badge Tourist Guide.
+To unravel more secrets of St. Paul’s Cathedral, book a full tour with a London Blue Badge Tourist Guide.

 St Paul’s Cathedral – As viewed from Ludgate Hill.
 Photo Credit: ©Visit London Images.